 One of the under-the-radar destinations on this circuit, Charmant Hiuchi is powder skiing incarnate, with 65% of its marked slopes ungroomed and ripe for pow slashing.
 It’s north facing, too, so catches the prevailing storms like a butterfly net, accumulating a 16-foot base every season.

 Okay, there are only three lifts here, and the terrain isn’t extensive.
-However, it’s stupid fun to ride, as the resort is packed with natural features.
+However, it’s stupid fun to ride, as the ski resort is packed with natural features.

 Cupid Valley, the last resort in the circuit, is found at the far end of Joetsu City and was originally privately owned.
 Only opened to the public in 2021, it’s still totally unknown to most visitors, making it extremely quiet – even after a good pow-dump.